kdlong/SMP_18_001_CWR/firstReading.md

 par l.295-303: could there be some double counting of statistical uncertainties also counted as systematical uncertainties?

+**The comparisons in Z+jet and ttbar control regions are statistically independent from the loose ID control regions used to derive the nonprompt estimation.
+Its true that some component of the uncertainty in any comparison is statistical in nature, and in a sense this is double counted, but the effect is not signficant (perhaps there is a ~10% stat uncertainty in a region where a max deviation of 30% is observed, and the difference between a 20% and 30% percent normalization uncertainty is negligible on the analysis results)

 l.308: what is a 'fit distribution'?

+**Rephrased**

 l.309: 'bin-by-bin' Why treating each bin as uncorrelated from the other here?
   Isn't that a fully bin-to-bin correlated sys. source?

+**The uncertainties are correlated across bins.
+Clarified.**

 l.310: is the uncertainty from the MC replica sets really a Gaussian uncertainty? how is the width of the gaussian defined?

+**Fixed: In general yes, though it can diverge from the Gaussian so we remove this statement.
+In practice we follow the procedure recommended in the PDF4LHC report, e.g., we order the yields of the sets per bin and take the prediction of the set corresponding to the 68\% quantile.**

 Table 2: --> 'freezing the set of associated nusiance parameters'

+**Fixed*

 Table 2: how is the relative systematic uncertainty calculated? is it (nominal^2 - (uncert with set of NP's frozen)^2)/(nominal^2); sqrt(nominal^2-(uncert with set of NP's frozen^2))/nominal;